dondongwon/GELI/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We gratefully acknowledge and the creators and researchers of the following works, that were a huge enabler to making this project happen.
+We gratefully acknowledge and the creators and researchers of the following works, who were huge enablers allowing this project to come to fruition.

 * [TRL](https://github.com/huggingface/trl)
 * [CANDOR Dataset](https://www.science.org/doi/10.1126/sciadv.adf3197)